 In August 2018, we entered into a research collaboration and license agreement with Genentech, a member of the Roche Group, for the development and commercialization of a number of product candidates based on our novel NK cell engager-based immuno-therapeutics to treat multiple cancers.
-The agreement included a license to AFM26, a tetravalent, bispecific B cell maturation antigen (BCMA)and CD16A-binding ICE® from our fit-for-purpose ROCK® platform, for the treatment of multiple myeloma.
+The agreement included a license to AFM26, a tetravalent, bispecific B cell maturation antigen (BCMA)- and CD16A-binding ICE[®] from our fit-for-purpose ROCK[®] platform, for the treatment of multiple myeloma.
 AFM26 is now known as RO7297089.
 RO7297089 employs a unique mechanism of action through high affinity engagement of NK cells and has demonstrated in vitro efficacy against cells with very low levels of BCMA expression.
 NK cell binding of RO7297089 is largely unaffected by IgG competition.
 During 2020, Genentech initiated a phase 1 study for RO7297089.
 Treatment with RO7297089 was well-tolerated at the dose levels tested, although infusion reactions necessitated long infusion duration for the first dose.
 Activity has been observed to date with partial responses at doses up to 1080 mg.
 There were no DLTs and a recommended phase 2 dose has not been identified.
 Genentech has decided not to progress with clinical development of RO7297089.
-The decision to discontinue the phase 1 study does not impact the development of other targets pursuant to the collaboration agreement with Genentech.
-Affimed is continuing its work with Genentech and during 2022 handed over a number of additional product candidates for further investigation by Genentech.
+As of the end of 2022, Affimed had completed work on and/or handed over all product candidates for further investigation by Genentech.

-AFVT-2101 (formerly AFM32), another ICE® candidate in preclinical development against folate receptor alpha, is being investigated under a License and Strategic Collaboration with Roivant Sciences Ltd. ("Roivant"), pursuant to which we granted Roivant a license to develop and commercialize AFVT-2101 and options to license additional novel ICE® molecules against other targets.
-Roivant has announced its intention to submit an IND for AFVT-2101 in the first half of 2023.
+AFVT-2101 (formerly AFM32), another ICE® candidate in preclinical development against folate receptor alpha, was investigated under a License and Strategic Collaboration with Roivant Sciences Ltd. ("Roivant"), pursuant to which we granted Roivant a license to develop and commercialize AFVT-2101 and options to license additional novel ICE® molecules against other targets.